MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/whitepaper-powerbi-security.md

 * For **non-Role Level Security (RLS)** enabled data sources, if a dashboard, report, or data model is shared with other users through Power BI, the data is then available for users with whom it is shared to view and interact with.
 Power BI *does not* re-authenticate users against the original source of the data; once data is uploaded into Power BI, the user who authenticated against the source data is responsible for managing which other users and groups can view the data.

-  When data connections are made to an **RLS** -capable data source, such as an Analysis Services data source, only dashboard data is cached in Power BI.
+  When data connections are made to an **RLS**-capable data source, such as an Analysis Services data source, only dashboard data is cached in Power BI.
 Each time a report or dataset is viewed or accessed in Power BI that uses data from the RLS-capable data source, the Power BI service accesses the data source to get data based on the user's credentials, and if sufficient permissions exist, the data is loaded into the report or data model for that user.
 If authentication fails, the user will see an error.

-  For more information, see the **User Authentication to Data Sources [WHICH SECTION IN THE CURRENT DOCUMENT??]** section earlier in this document.
+  For more information, see the [Authentication to Data Sources](#authentication-to-data-sources) section earlier in this document.

 **Our users connect to the same data sources all the time, some of which require credentials that differ from their domain credentials.
 How can they avoid having to input these credentials each time they make a data connection?**